kluopaja/ot-harjoitustyo/doc/manual.md

 more interpretable.

 The number of supported players depends on the number of player keymaps defined and on the map support.
-Currently these support 4 players.
+Currently these support maximum of 4 players.

 ### Game

-The timer to end the game hasn't been implemented yet so the players have to press `Esc` to finish the game.
+By default each game lasts 120 seconds or until the player pressed `Esc` key.

+The game can be paused by pressing `p`.

 The player's score is shown in the top left corner of the game view.